jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

+# THIS PREVIOUS DOC IS TOO LONG AND NEEDS TO BE BROKEN UP INTO AN OVERVIEW AND SOME SUBORDINATE DOCUMENTS

+Maybe file transfer needs to be a whole topic, meaning it has its own subdirectory inside docs to hold the markdown files, the include images files (from their own docs/filetransfer/images/ subdirectory), etc.

+There is already a [Globus document](globus.md).

+(JRT thinks that this doc should include a pointer to a document about INTERNAL file transfers.
+How to do that on a node, in a batch job, using good rsync arguments.)

 # File Transfer
 A number of options exist for transfering files to-and-fro between JHPCE and your local host.
 Which solution you chose, depends on your